NiikNiik/Sickle_Cell_NIH_RePorter/README.md

 # Sickle_Cell_NIH_RePorter

 This repository explores NIH RePORTER awards related to the Cure Sickle Cell Initiative.
-The `Sickle_Cell_initiative.ipynb` notebook keeps the workflow beginner-friendly: it cleans the data and visualizes funding patterns without advanced machine learning.
+The `Sickle_Cell_initiative.ipynb` notebook keeps the workflow beginner-friendly: it cleans the data, compares sickle cell vs. Cooley's anemia spending, and uses one simple text model for practice.

 ## Quick review